Southwest of Waitomo Caves.

 |1987||First Black Water Rafting of New Zealand started.|

 |2000||Andy Serkis who played Gollum in Lord of the Rings spends time in the cave to get into character.|

 |28-JUL-2005||cave reopened to the public.|

 The cave was opened to the public in 1904, one of the three show caves at Waitomo.
 It is the longest and most complex of all three caves.
 The original entrance was through the natural entrance, leading into a large chamber known as Holdens Cavern.
-It was named after James Holden who rediscovered the caves.
-More highlights of the tour are the Ghost Walk, the Bridal Chamber and the Mirror Pool.
+It was named after James Holden who was the first Englishman who discovered the caves.
+More highlights of the tour were the Ghost Walk, the Bridal Chamber and the Mirror Pool.

 In 1987 the first Black Water Rafting of New Zealand started at this cave, using the infrastructure of the show cave as jetty.
 In the same year the cave was closed as a show cave, although the black water rafting continued.
 The reason was the poor state of the paths and light.
 During 2004 and 2005 the cave was restored, and 1,600 m of path with new bridges and walkways constructed.
 The new route is different from the old one and avoids the natural entrance with the sacred ground of the Maori burial place.
 It was opened in Juli 2005.
 Quite exceptional is the fact that it is fully wheelchair and pushchair accessible.